ajhamdi/sparf_pytorch/README.md

 The official Pytroch code of the paper [SPARF: Large-Scale Learning of 3D Sparse Radiance Fields from Few Input Images](https://arxiv.org/abs/2212.09100).
 SPARF is a large-scale sparse radiance field dataset consisting of ~ 1 million SRFs with multiple voxel resolutions (32, 128, and 512) and 17 million posed images with a resolution of 400 X 400.
 Furthermore, we propose SuRFNet, a pipline to generate SRFs conditioned on input images, achieving SOTA on ShapeNet novel views synthesis from one or few input images.

 ## SPARF Posed Multi-View Image Dataset
-The dataset is released in the [link](https://drive.google.com/drive/folders/19zCvjQJEh30vCzNC32Bvkc8s_s7GjbKR?usp=sharing).
+The dataset is released in the [link](https://drive.google.com/drive/folders/19zCvjQJEh30vCzNC32Bvkc8s_s7GjbKR?usp=sharing) in the same structure of [NeRF-synthetic](https://github.com/sxyu/pixel-nerf) dataset and can be loaded similarly.

 ## Code and Data for Sparse Radiance Fields is coming soon ...